thass0/spray/README.md

 ![Spray debugging itself](.assets/using_spray.png)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Spray debugging itself*

-Spray is a debugger targeted at C code.
-It's aimed at a core set of debugging tasks, trying to make them as easy as possible.
-In general, all of Spray should comfortably fit into your head.
-This reduces the mental overhead of jumping right into your code, all the time.
+Spray is a debugger targeted at C code that includes a core set of debugging tasks.
+All functionality is supposed to be as simple as possible and fit comfortably in your head.

-It also means that Spray doesn't try to fulfill *all* needs.
-It's inspired by the typical local debugging workflow that I find myself doing the most of.
+This also means that Spray only fulfills a small set of needs.
+It's inspired by the typical local debugging workflow that I do most of the time.

+I started working on Spray out of frustration with the complexity of GDB and a general interest in how debuggers work.

 ## 🦾 Features

 - [x] Breakpoints on functions, on lines in files and on addresses
-- [x] Reading an writing memory
+- [x] Reading and writing memory
 - [x] C syntax highlighting
 - [x] Backtraces
 - [x] Instruction, function and line level stepping